Vovan-VE/i18n-webpack-plugin/README.md

 *   `functionName`: the default value is `"i18n.t"`, you can change it to other function name.
 *   `hideMessage`: the default value is `false`, which will show the warning/error message.
     If set to `true`, the message will be hidden.
+Currently this option is unused, but reserved.
 *   `outputFileName`: the default value is `"[name].json"`, which will control generated file name to save extracted messages.
 Relative path will resolve from configured output path.
     Following patterns are allowed: